 When you create user segments, identify pain points, and map out the user journey, you will automatically arrive at possible improvements or at least the direction it needs to be in.

 An issue in the UI can’t be fixed by just changing buttons.
 That needs to be handled by the design team.
+Your design team can use the tool that fits the best, for example, Canva Free vs Pro can be a great starting point for this.

 After aggregating all this information, it’s time to brainstorm and find the most plausible improvements.
 This list is the ultimate goal for the process up until now.
 Once you have the list of potential improvements, it’s time to prioritize.